djugei/optimath/README.md

 especially for dimensions like matrix multiplication, U x S(3) * S(3) x U = U x U could be a common case to self multiply a list with unknown number of entries but known number of features (this is probably also blocked on the same rust bug, but i did not test yet)

-Instead of instantly doing the calculations, provide an Iterator-like interface that builds a calculation and then runs it element by element as much as possible (matrix multiplication being a challenge ofc). that would allow for better cache-locality/less memory access. important, as after simd memory bandwidth seems to be the main bottleneck.

 <!-- cargo-sync-readme end -->